 Orion Advising exists to support social entrepreneurs and mindful funders who are bringing the new economy into alignment.

 Being an entrepreneur can be a grinding, lonely path to walk, which is why we need someone to remind us of the joy in the struggle.
-Let’s partner to create business models that uplift communities and give you self-determination, build the right infrastructure around your idea, and connect with funders who share your vision.
-Think of me as your coach or your sidekick - I’m not here to solve your problems, I’m here to help you reach your full potential.
+Especially if you’re already working to overcome unjust systems that try to block you from the resources and support you need to give your idea a real shot - the kind of access that our most “successful” entrepreneurs have taken for granted their whole lives.
+Let’s partner to create business models that uplift communities and give you self-determination, build the right infrastructure around your idea, and bridge connections with funders who share your vision.
+Think of me as your coach or your sidekick - I’m not here to solve your problems or try and take the reins, I’m here to help you shine.

 For Impact Funders